phillipwilhelm/woocommerce-subscriptions-gifting/README.md

 *Note: Purchaser details are only displayed if the current user did not purchase the renewal.*

 #### Recipient Account Creation
 In the event that a recipient does not have an account with your store at the time of being gifted a subscription, an account will be created in order for them to manage their subscription.
-Login details of the account as well as information about where they can manage their new subscription is sent to the recipient via email.
+Login details of the account, as well as information about where they can manage their new subscription, is sent to the recipient via email.

 The first time the new recipient logs into their account they will be prompted to enter their shipping address as well as change their password.